cwaring/ucan.xyz/scripts/templates/examples.md

 This page contains practical examples of using UCAN for various authorization scenarios.

-> **Note**: These examples show the conceptual structure and high-level API patterns.
-Actual implementations may vary depending on the UCAN library you're using.
-Refer to the specific library documentation for exact API details.
+> **Note**: These examples use the v1.0.0-rc.1 UCAN specification and the `iso-ucan` JavaScript library.
+The examples show the current API patterns as of the latest specification version.

-> **Version Note**: Different UCAN library implementations are at different stages of the specification.
-JavaScript (`iso-ucan`) implements the latest specification, Rust (`ucan`) implements v0.10.0-canary, and Go (`go-ucan`) implements v1.0.0-rc.1.
-API patterns and payload structures may differ between versions.
+> **Implementation Note**: UCAN libraries for different languages may be at different specification versions.
+Always refer to your chosen library's documentation for the exact API and supported features.

 ## Example 1: File System Access